crystax/android-crew/README.md

     unpacking: .....

-### uninstall libname [version|--all]
+### remove libname[:version|:all] ...

-Uninstall command works as following:
+For every specified libname (and possibly version) the 'remove' command works as follows:

+* if the specified library is not installed then command will do nothing and return with error message;

 * if there are installed libraries that depend on the specified library (and it's version) then command will do nothing and return with error message;

-* if --all command switch was specified then command will uninstall all versions of the specified library;

-* if version specified than only the specified version of the library will be uninstalled;
+* if only library name was specified and more than one version of the library is installed then command will do nothing and return with error message;

-* if only library name was specified and only one version of the library is installed then this library will be uninstalled;
+* if only library name was specified and only one version of the library is installed then library will be removed;

+* if library was specified like this 'library:all' then all installed versions will be removed;

-* otherwise if more then one version of the library is installed then command will do nothing and returns with error message.
+* otherwise only the specified version of the library will be removed.

 Example:

-    $ uninstall icu
+    $ crew remove icu
     error: boost library depends on icu

-    $ uninstall boost
+    $ crew remove boost
-    error: more than one version of boost is installed; please, specify version
+    error: more than one version installed

-    $ uninstall boost 1.56.0
+    $ crew remove boost:1.56.0
+    uninstalling boost-1.56.0 ...

+    $ crew remove boost:all
+    uninstalling boost-1.57.0 ...
+    uninstalling boost-1.58.0 ...
+    uninstalling boost-1.59.0 ...

+    $ crew remove icu
-    uninstalling boost-1.56.0...
+    uninstalling icu-54.1 ...

 ### update